View Document Text

 Clearing, custody and other brokerage services are provided by LPL Financial for accounts established

-through the Hapanowicz SWIM program.
+through the Hapanowicz SWM program.
 Therefore, clients may be required to establish a brokerage

 account(s) through LPL Financial’s SWM platform.
 Separate accounts are maintained for each client.